Project Extreme Programs:

 Crisis Text Line serves anyone, in any type of crisis, providing access to support and information via a medium people already use and trust: text.
 Click here to learn more.

-Camp Extreme for Boys and Camp Extreme Girls are a therapeutic adventure program for boys ages 14-18.
-The program includes a multitude of invigorating activities such as camping, hiking, white water rafting, mountain biking and horseback riding.
-During the week, Camp Extreme Boys camp out in the national parks of Banff and Jasper.
-Shabbos is hosted by the community of Edmonton.
+Camp Extreme Boys and Camp Extreme Girls are a therapeutic adventure program for teen, ages 13-18.
+The program includes a multitude of invigorating activities such as camping, white water rafting, mountain biking and more.
 Click here to learn more about Camp Extreme Boys and Camp Extreme Girls.

 By pairing teen participants with experienced mentors, Project Extreme ensures that the progress made by at-risk youth during our other programs will not fade or diminish.
 Mentors sign a social contract stating that they are responsible to maintain contact with participants on a weekly basis and continue leading them along the path to success.